machinereading/eld-2018/README.md

 #### Train

+For train, you have to make data files(cs_train.conll, cs_train.tsv) with the same format of test or dev files in the same directory.
 To train a 3-relation ment-norm model, from the main folder run

     python -u -m nel.main --mode train --n_rels 3 --mulrel_type ment-norm